BoyanYK/cad-serverless/CAD_Overview.md

     1. Admin is logged in
     2. Selects create new user
     3. Fills in First, Last Name, a password and role, submits details
-    4. AWS Lambda function uses details to create a new user in AWS Cognito pool, as well as a user in AWS DynamoDB
+    4. AWS Lambda function uses details to create a new user in AWS Cognito pool
+    5. After the user has been created in Cognito, the Lambda function publishes to an SNS topic which in turn triggers another Lambda function.
+That second Lambda function creates the new user item in the users table in Dynamo, filling it with the basic provided data.
             Afterwarwards, the user can log in
 -   **Project Creation**
     1. HR or Senior Developer is logged in